Principles of the SouthPole-sium

 Athy Heritage Center Shackleton Museum.

-Drew ClarkeThere's currently room for 22 more passengers.
+Drew ClarkeThere's currently room for only 3 more passengers.
 One can join the excursion at the start in Dublin or in Athy.
 The cost for just this tour and the Sunday events in Athy is €40.

 Olivier De Schrevel